 This program is an alcohol education program conducted in collaboration between the Department of Wellness and the Oklahoma State University Police Department.
-The program consists of a powerful skit that addresses drinking and driving and a facilitated discussion challenging students to create different means to decrease drinking and driving.
+The program consists of a powerful skit that addresses drinking and driving and a facilitated discussion that challenges students to create different means to decrease drinking and driving.
 The discussion also provides information to dispel the misconceptions regarding alcohol consumption on the OSU campus.
 Campus police officers facilitate a discussion of alcohol laws and violations.
 In addition, they conduct sobriety and breathalyzer tests on students who have been consuming alcohol under their supervision.
+There were 78 participants at the Brew Review held on October 26, 2022.